OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-04-07-vps-ruby-on-rails-hosting.md

 ### Step 12 - Test Your Sever

 Congrats!
 At this point you should be able to load your Rails app via a web browser.
-If you are unable to host a Rails app using this tutorial you may wish to check out [Digital Ocean's one-click Rails install](https://www.digitalocean.com/community/articles/how-to-1-click-install-ruby-on-rails-on-ubuntu-12-10-with-digitalocean).
-Their one-click install uses [RVM](http://rvm.beginrescueend.com/) instead of rbenv and [Unicorn](http://unicorn.bogomips.org/) in place of Passenger.
+When testing your app be sure to trigger actions that both read and write to your database to ensure that Postgres is properly configured.